usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/idc_4835/readme.txt

 <li/>Test Manager: Take a snapshot of the evidence.
 <li/>Test Manager: Verify by hand that the request is of the format listed in
 the example below.
-Verify that these attributes are present in the request with appropriate values:<ol>
+Verify that these attributes are present in the request with appropriate values:<ol type="a">
 <li/>requestType (shall be WADO)
 <li/>studyUID    1.3.6.1.4.1.21367.201599.1.201604021948013
 <li/>seriesUID   1.3.6.1.4.1.21367.201599.2.201604021948013
 <li/>objectUID   1.3.6.1.4.1.21367.201599.3.201604021948014
 <li/>contentType (shall be application/dicom or image/jpeg)</ol><br/>
 GET /wado?requestType=WADO&studyUID=1.3.6.1.4.1.21367.201599.1.201604021948013&seriesUID=1.3.6.1.4.1.21367.201599.2.201604021948013&objectUID=1.3.6.1.4.1.21367.201599.3.201604021948014&contentType=application/dicom&overlays=false HTTP/1.1
-<li/>Test Manager: Verify that the HTTP Accept field contains one of the following values:<ol>
+<li/>Test Manager: Verify that the HTTP Accept field contains one of the following values:<ol type="a">
 <li/>application/dicom
 <li/>image/jpeg
 <li/>If other values are included, you will need to make a judgment call on whether